Next post : Best procrastination apps (2025): 18 picks to block distractions chevron-right

 1. Parenting styles

-In fact, some researchers have suggested certain attachment styles in childhood lead to relationship sabotage in adults
+In fact, some researchers have suggested that certain attachment styles in childhood lead to relationship sabotage in adults.

 2. Genetic predisposition